 In today’s post COVID economy, labor is in short supply.
-Here’s an old-school manufacturing practice that can be used to develop a deeper labor pool.
+Here’s an old-school manufacturing best practice that can be used to develop a deeper labor pool.

 Way back in the day, I had a production management position at Louisville Assembly Plant during the initial Explorer launch.
 The launch was hugely successful.
 Production quickly ramped up to 87 trucks an hour (that’s one off the line every 41 seconds!) and build quality was excellent…off-line repair bays were mostly empty.